Medicine and health

 - Swedish MeSH

-PubMed contains scientific articles in biomedicine, nursing, rehabilitation, psychiatry, dentistry and related subject areas. - CINAHL with Full Text (LTU)
+Reference database in medicine, nursing, rehabilitation, dentistry, and related fields.
+Published by the National Library of Medicine. - CINAHL with Full Text (LTU)

 A reference database covering nursing, occupational therapy, physiotherapy and health administration.
 It also includes full-text articles. - APA PsycInfo (LTU)